sawantatharva/atharva-sawant-blog/content/blog/P2022-01/index.md

 # College-related

-### How did you get into MIT?
+### How did you get into Plaksha?

-In all honesty, I don’t know.
+Honestly, I don’t know.

-Even as an admitted student, I do not have any more access to information on how admissions work than somebody outside of MIT.
-I was admitted the same way as the rest of my class, after completing my application, the requirements for which are listed on the [MIT Admissions](https://mitadmissions.org/) website.
-These requirements may well be very different now than from when I applied.
-Please refer there for information on how to submit an application.
+Even as an admitted student, I do not have access to information on how admissions work.
+I was admitted the same way as the rest of my class for that I completed my application and the requirements on the [Plaksha Admissions] (https://plaksha.edu.in/admissions) website.

-As for how to submit a successful application, I have no more knowledge of what works than anyone else, and I do not know what made my application successful.
-As I was not present when the admissions committee was reviewing my application, I have no way of knowing this information, and I feel it would be unwise of me to answer questions about something I don’t know.

-As for what was on my application, well, everything I am comfortable with sharing about myself is already listed on my website and my blog.
-Also, a large part of the application process (at least for me) asked questions that had answers unique to the person applying - I don’t believe knowing my answers to those would help anyone in any way.
+As for how to submit a successful application, I do not know what made my application successful.
+As for what was on my application, well, everything I am comfortable sharing about myself is on my website.
+Also, the application process at Plaksha is unique to the person applying, so my responses wouldn't help anyone.

-### What should I do to get admitted to MIT/other institutes?

-Once again, I don’t know.

-Throughout high school, I participated in events, competitions, and extracurricular activities in fields that interested me.
-I was successful in some of those endeavors.
-I was not as successful in others.
-As I do not know why I got admitted in the first place, I cannot, with full honesty, claim that doing any particular activities will help you get in.
-Also, admissions criteria change year-to-year, as do applicant pools, and whatever may have worked for me cannot be guaranteed to work for anyone applying in the future.

-For other institutes, I will most likely be totally unfamiliar with how they work, as I am an outsider with no special knowledge of admissions there.
-I highly recommend consulting the specific admissions websites of these institutes or contacting their admissions offices.
-For MIT, the [MIT Admissions](https://mitadmissions.org/) blogs are a good resource to understand admissions, as well as general life at the institute.
-A few of the ones I really liked were It’s More Than A Job, Bleary-eyed, Applying Sideways, and There Is No Formula.
-Perhaps you will find those helpful.

-### Can you help me with any other queries I may have about the college application process?
+### Can you help me with the college application process?

-Sadly, I cannot, even though I would love to.
-As the application process itself is ever-changing, I cannot do any better than redirecting you to the institute/organization’s own websites.
-Furthermore, the number of such requests that I have received prevent me from helping anyone effectively.
-I don’t have any more useful or unique information about college applications than what is listed on this page, so even though I wish I could, I cannot help anyone here.
+Sorry, I cannot, even though I would love to.
+As the application process, itself is unique to the applicant and ever-changing,  I cannot do any better than redirect you to the institution’s websites or provide a few tips (which I have shared below).
+Hope you understand!

 # Website Specifications

 ### How did you make this website?

 I made this website using HTML, CSS, and JavaScript for the most part, with Gatsby being used for hosting my blog.
 The font pairing I have used is Jost and Open Sans.
-The specific shade of blue I use on the website is #298BF5.
+The specific shade of red I use on the website is #B1040E.